 4 Easy Organic Celery Recipes for National Celery Month

 Celery Juice Recipe: This celery recipe uses 1 stalk of celery, 2 apples peeled and cored, 2 large spinach leaves, 1 kiwi (peeled) and 1/2 cup of water.
-Place all ingredients in a Nutribullet, or Vitamix blender.
+Place all ingredients in a Nutribullet, or Vitamix blender read more at Zozanga about different models.
 Blend on high for 1-2 minutes.
 Serve.
 A Nutribullet or Vitamix machine is different from a juicer.
 There is no wasted pulp and the resulting juice is thicker and full of natural fiber.

 Waldorf Salad: The easy Waldorf salad recipe uses 1 stalk of celery, 1 chopped apple, 1/4 cup chopped walnuts, 1/2 cup of grapes, 1/4 cup mayonnaise, about a cup of lettuce, a teaspoon of lemon, salt and pepper to taste.